HDKHALILI/hdkhalili.github.io/README.md

 - Light: #fff
 - Background-color: #F0F0F0
 > I have chosen turqoise as my primary color because it is my favourite color.

 > They gives sense of clarity.

 ### Fonts
 - Cookie
 - Cormorant
-> They are both easy to read and have a cheerfull and professional looks to it.
+> They are both easy to read and have a cheerfull and professional looks to them.

 ### Icons
 - Fontawesome